Welcome to Newbie: The Place for New Snuffers

 Snuff is also a bit of a collection thing.
 I have on my desk in front of me a nice little array of cans.
 Some indispensible Dholakia Ganga (don't use this as your first snuffing experience.
 It's quite dry and has a considerable burn), McChrystal's S'Nuff, some lovely Wilsons Apricot (a medium snuff and quite moist.Be sure to eventually try some) and some Poschl Cherry that is a perfect mix of fruit and menthol and is a perfect beginner's snuff.
 I keep my reserves at home and never stray without a can or bullet.
 Bullet?
-What?
-I'm gonna shoot someone!
+What, you say?
+You gonna shoot something?
 No, no, no. It's just another way of taking snuff.
 A little mechanism that you load with snuff hold up to your nose and sniff.
 It's actually pretty efficient, like in a car when you're driving.

 I love to snuff while enjoying a brew, the best way to accompany one vice is with another.
 Those golden suds (sorry mates I'm partial to lager) just taste better with a snout full of snuff.
 It can be great fun to mix and match beer and snuff.
 For example, if you have a sweet beer you may want to try a bitter or pungent snuff and to a bitter brew you may use a very floral or fruity snuff.
 You can try and match the flavor of hops with McChrystal's Hopfen Schnupf.
 It's really a personal preference and now I'll share a few of mine.

 What I don't understand is why isn't it more popular nowadays?
 But I meander, that's a whole other topic.